+Do you wake up every morning and look forward to your day?
+Are you a person who tries to see the bright side of every situation, even when others don’t?
+If you answered yes to these simple questions, then you’re probably an optimist & you are already on the right track toward having a happy and healthy heart.
 Research shows that a positive attitude is linked to better health, specifically improved heart health.
 Did you know that optimistic people tend to live longer and lead healthier lives?
 They also bear fewer cardiovascular illnesses.
 Wondering how you can exercise positive thinking and get a healthier heart in the process?
 Here are a few tips:

 Staying PositiveSome people are born positive thinkers, while others have to try much harder maintain a positive attitude.
 Being optimistic basically means that you approach situations in life in a more positive and productive way.
 Here are 4 immediate changes you can make in your thinking if you need some help staying positive.

 - Identify the negative areas Consider the areas of life that you tend to think negatively about, such as politics, relationships or work.
 Choose just one part of one of those areas and try to start thinking about it in a positive way.